hyperion0706/MatIdentification/README.md

 The paper is present at
 J. Zhang, Y. Wang, Y. Weng and N. Zhang, "Topology Identification and Line Parameter Estimation for Non-PMU Distribution Network: A Numerical Method," in IEEE Transactions on Smart Grid, vol. 11, no. 5, pp. 4440-4453, Sept.
 2020, doi: 10.1109/TSG.2020.2979368. https://ieeexplore.ieee.org/document/9027950

+This code is refactored after the paper accepted, and the performance is a bit different from that in the paper.
+The current version is more fast and clear to read, so I put it here.

 ## Example
 The current code shows a simplified and kernel version of the proposed model. **case1github.mat** and **case1github2.mat** show example data and results, with simular setups in the paper.
 ### setups